eclipse-hono/hono/example/readme.md

 In order to run the example you will need the following

 * The compiled *Hono* artifacts
-* A *RabbitMQ* message broker
+* An *Apache Qpid Dispatch Router* instance

 ##### Prerequisites

-The easiest way to run the example is by using [Docker Compose](https://docs.docker.com/compose) to start up *RabbitMQ* and *Hono Dispatcher* *Docker* images.
+The easiest way to run the example is by using [Docker Compose](https://docs.docker.com/compose) to start up *Dispatch Router* and *Hono Server* *Docker* images.
 However, it is also possible to run these images individually using plain *Docker* (see next section).

 1. If you do not already have *Docker* and *Docker Compose* installed on your system follow these instructions to
   * [install Docker](https://docs.docker.com/engine/installation/) and
   * **optionally** [install Docker Compose](https://docs.docker.com/compose/install/)
-1. In order to build the *Hono Dispatcher* Docker image run the following from the `dispatcher` folder `$ mvn install -Pbuild-docker-image`
+1. In order to build the *Hono Server* Docker image run the following from the `server` folder `$ mvn install -Ddocker.host=tcp://${host}:${port}`

+with `${host}` and `${port}` reflecting the name/IP address and port of the host where Docker is running on.
+If you are running on Linux and Docker is installed locally, you can omit the `docker.host` property.

 ### Start Server Components using Docker Compose

 The easiest way to start the server components is by using *Docker Compose*.
-Simply run the following from the `docker` directory
+Simply run the following from the `example/docker` directory

     $ docker-compose up -d

-This will start up both a *RabbitMQ* broker instance as well as the *Hono Dispatcher* wired up with each other automatically.
+This will start up both a *Dispatch Router* instance as well as the *Hono Server* wired up with each other automatically.

 Use the following to stop the server components